 📘 What is Furikake

 Furikake (振り掛け) is a Japanese condiment that comes in flakes or powder and is used as a topping for cooked rice.
-It is also used to flavor onigiri or sprinkled on top of vegetables.
+It is also used to flavor onigiri or sprinkle on top of vegetables.

 🥣 How to Make Shiso Furikake